pocketsvg/PocketSVG/README.md

 This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/).

+Want to add a new feature and improve PocketSVG?
+Pull requests and collaborators are welcome.

 ## Instructions
 1. Draw your bezier path in your favourite vector graphics app